Coveros/hol-copilot-lab/Instructions/Labs/Lab-4-Agent-Mode.md

 - ✅ Comprehensive documentation generation

 ### Billing Considerations:
 When you use Copilot agent mode, each prompt you enter counts as one premium request, multiplied by the model’s multiplier.
-For example, if you're using the included model—which has a multiplier of 0—your prompts won’t consume any premium requests.
+For example, if you're using an included model—which has a multiplier of 0—your prompts won’t consume any premium requests.
 Copilot may take several follow-up actions to complete your task, but these follow-up actions do not count toward your premium request usage.
 Only the prompts you enter are billed—tool calls or background steps taken by the agent are not charged.

 ## 🍎 Scenario: Boosting The Daily Harvest's Test Coverage